oleks4ndr/localworks/MILESTONE_02.md

 ## References and Research Topic Progress

--   Using React framework for client side, lots of resources used:
+-   Using React framework for client side, lots of resources used and a good amount of progress:

     -   General setup [tutorial](https://www.youtube.com/watch?v=mKmxc8TcWQ8)
     -   [Official Docs](https://react.dev/learn/your-first-component)